Rates and Information

 Therapy is an important investment into yourself, your relationships, and your ability to reach your goals.
 Working hard in therapy often results in improvements not just in yourself (mood, perspectives, energy) but in your relationships and activities (work, education, play).

 I am an out-of-network provider with insurance.
-Clients will be given information needed to submit out-of-network claims with insurance for reimbursement should they choose through the client portal at the end of every month.
+Patients will be given information needed to submit out-of-network claims with insurance for reimbursement should they choose through the patient portal at the end of every month.

 Insurance companies operate on a medical model, which means they require a diagnosis to establish that you have “a medical necessity” to seek services in order to pay providers.
 Many insurance companies don’t consider the things we are working on as medically necessary, or debilitating enough to reimburse.
 If I gave a diagnosis that I know doesn’t fit but would get reimbursed, I’d essentially be committing insurance fraud.
 There are providers out there are willing walk this fine line and take this risk.
 In my opinion, the penalties and professional consequences of insurance fraud are significant and unjustifiable.

 If I give a diagnosis, it becomes a part of your medical record.
-While that might not be such a big deal right now, it may become one later on if you want to: get life insurance, work in the financial sector managing other’s assets, regularly handle firearms, or seek employment in any sector in which your decision-making might be called into question due to your emotional state.
+While that might not be such a big deal right now, it may become one later on if you want to: get life insurance, work in the financial sector managing other’s assets, gain security clearance for work, regularly handle firearms, or seek employment in any sector in which your decision-making might be called into question due to your emotional state.

-It is important to me that my clients get help they need without fear, stigma, or reprisal for making their mental health and personal growth a priority.
+It is important to me that my patients get help they need without fear, stigma, or reprisal for making their mental health and personal growth a priority.